tomdionysus/bpks/README.md

 ## Code Of Conduct

-The bkps project supports and enforces [The Contributor Covenant](http://contributor-covenant.org/) code of conduct.
+The bkps project supports and enforces [The Contributor Covenant](http://contributor-covenant.org/).
 Please read [the code of conduct](CODE_OF_CONDUCT.md) before contributing.